kivhift/kivhift.org/content/posts/underscore-your-bugs.rst

 :author: Joshua Hughes
 :date: 2015-07-17 14:23:45
-:summary: A simple method for tracing C/C++ bugs is discussed.

 Wouldn't it be great if you could have your bugs tell you where they are in your C/C++ code?
 Well, it turns out that you can; or at least you can leave a